|MiFID II position limits for commodity derivatives|

 According to ESMA's initial proposal, where the same commodity derivative contract is traded on two or more trading venues within the European Union, the determination of a central competent authority would be required whenever there were at least three lots of open interest in the same commodity derivative contract simultaneously traded on more than one trading venue.
 A majority of the respondents agreed with ESMA's proposal on this matter, recognising the importance of establishing a framework in which avoiding position limits regime is not possible.
 Other considered the limit too low.

-Although ESMA shared the view that the determination of the central competent authority is needed and an important piece of the regulatory regime, it also acknowledged that the regime entails inherent cost and would only be efficient beyond a higher significance threshold.
+Although ESMA shared the view that the determination of the central competent authority is needed as an important piece of the regulatory regime, it also acknowledged that the regime entails inherent cost and would only be efficient beyond a higher significance threshold.
 Therefore, ESMA aligned the threshold for significant volumes with the threshold for new and illiquid contracts, thus adopting a consistent approach to the threshold.

 Therefore ESMA considered a commodity derivative to be traded in significant volume, when: